What's involved?

 The consent process will take about 20 minutes to complete.
 If you have any questions or need help, please contact us.

-If you take part in OurDNA, you give a blood sample at an OurDNA event or a partner pathology clinic.
+If you take part in OurDNA, you give a blood sample at an OurDNA event or one of out partner pathology clinics.

 Some of your blood sample will be used to collect DNA and read off your genetic information.
 Your blood, blood cells, health information, and genetic information will be stored and studied to make future health and medical research easier to do.